MBot System Setup

 like in the video demo.

-- Note: NoMachine can be SLOW so please be EXTRA PATIENT.
+- Note: NoMachine can be SLOW so please be PATIENT.
 In the video demo below, we reopen NoMachine a few times due to delays.
 If you feel it’s taking too long, you can try reopening the connection as well. you will eventually get through.

 - At the second step, you can: